 Talking with your teen about consent and boundaries is the best prevention against dating violence.
-And these conversations are critical – 1 in 3 girls in the US is a victim of physical, emotional, or verbal abuse from a dating partner, and 1 in 10 high school students have been purposefully hit, slapped, or physically hurt by someone they were dating.
+And these conversations are critical – 1 in 3 girls in the US is a victim of physical, emotional, or verbal abuse from a dating partner, and 1 in 10 high school students has been purposefully hit, slapped, or physically hurt by someone they were dating.

 - Are your friends starting to date?
 What would you want in a relationship?